Frederick K. Lowell

 A Bipartisan Approach

 Whether on Capitol Hill or at the state capital, political lines are drawn every day.
-The attorneys in our Political Law group work with politicians and staff members on both sides of the aisle to assist our clients.
+The lawyers in our Political Law group work with politicians and staff members on both sides of the aisle to assist our clients.
 Over the years, we have developed extensive and bipartisan contacts that enable us to take the lead on lobbying efforts or assist others in making their case to legislators or agency officials.